openvinotoolkit/model_analyzer/DEVELOPER.md

 ### Instruction for launching tests of Model Analyzer on Ubuntu

+> NOTE: The Model Analyzer branches are synced with branches in the [OpenVINO](https://github.com/openvinotoolkit/openvino) repository.

-> NOTE: It is recommended to use Python virtual environment to work with the repository
+It is recommended to use Python virtual environment to work with the repository.

 1. [Install OpenVINO package](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html)